Our Technology

 Production Process

-A streamlined 7-step gel melting and encapsulation process, ~4 hours total.
+A streamlined 7-step gel-mass cooking and encapsulation process, ~4 hours total.

 01